What is Erasmus+?

 The outcomes of Erasmus+ are available in reports and compendia of statistics, as well as through the Erasmus+ Projects Platform.
 This includes most of the initiatives funded by the programme and a selection of good practices and success stories.

-Teacher Trainer: Prof. Marco Palmigiani – Musician, Teacher, European Project Designer for Education and Culture, Teacher Trainer specializing in teacher competitions.
+Teacher Trainer: Prof. Marco Palmigiani – Music Teacher, European Project Designer for Education and Culture, Teacher Trainer specializing in teacher competitions.